 The French arrive in Leith

-In June 1548, a French army arrived in Leith, and reinforced by 5,000 Scottish troops, work began to strengthen the town’s defences.
+In June 1548, a French army arrived and reinforced by 5,000 Scottish troops, work began to strengthen the town’s defences.

-The English who had moved out of Leith were also busy building their own major fortifications at Haddington to the east of Edinburgh.
+The English who had moved out of the port were also busy building their own major fortifications at Haddington to the east of Edinburgh.

 By the end of 1559, Scotland was facing enormous change.

-The Scottish Reformation, driven by John Knox, was sweeping away the now despised Catholic religion and not unsurprisingly a French Catholic army in Leith was no longer welcome.
+The Scottish Reformation, driven by John Knox, was sweeping away the now despised Catholic religion and not unsurprisingly a French Catholic army was no longer welcome.

 Siege of Leith